unChaz/sci-fi-5e/srd/monsters/miscellaneous_creatures.md

 **_Dark Devotion_**.
 The fanatic has advantage on saving throws against being charmed or frightened.

-**_Techcasting_**.
-The fanatic is a 4th-level spellcaster.
-Its Techcasting ability is Wisdom (spell save DC 11, +3 to hit with spell attacks).
-The fanatic has the following cleric spells prepared:
+**_Tekcasting_**.
+The fanatic is a 4th-level tekcaster.
+Its Tekcasting ability is Wisdom (tek skill save DC 11, +3 to hit with tek skill attacks).
+The fanatic has the following cleric tek skills prepared:

 Cantrips (at will): _light_, _sacred flame_, _thaumaturgy_
 1st level (4 slots): _command_, _inflict wounds_, _shield of faith_